August 19 speech: Content

-Subsequent impact
+Aftermath

 After the "August 19" speech was published, local CCP party committee secretaries and propaganda ministers publicly expressed their positions and attitudes on the content of the speech.
 The CCP also immediately launched a campaign to regulate the Internet.
-On August 20, Xinhua News Agency broadcast the main points of the speech, launching a political campaign to study the speech across the country.
+On 20 August, Xinhua News Agency broadcast the main points of the speech, launching a political campaign to study the speech across the country.